BioBoost/course-linux-essentials/docs/c-the-filesystem/01-the-filesystem/README.md

 The lack of the `/` from the beginning tells the shell to use the current directory as the base for looking for the path.

-::: tip
+::: tip Home
-Under this `/home` directory there will be a directory for most users on the system.
-The directory name will be the same as the name of the user.
+Under this `/home` directory there will be a directory for most users on the system (normal users).
+The directory name will be the same as the login name of the user.
+This is called the home directory of the user.
 :::

 This is where the `..` directory link comes in handy.
 To **move to the parent directory of your current directory**, you can type: